ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/05-common-misunderstandings.md

 possible size of input.
 That is, for all inputs of a given size, say
 $n$, one (or more) of the inputs of size $n$ is the best and one (or more) of the inputs of size $n$ is the worst.
-Often (but not always!), we can characterize the best input case for an arbitrary size, and we can characterize the worst input case for an arbitrary size.
-Ideally, we can determine the growth rate for the characterized best, worst, and average cases as the input size grows.
+Often (but not always!), we can characterise the best input case for an arbitrary size, and we can characterise the worst input case for an arbitrary size.
+Ideally, we can determine the growth rate for the characterised best, worst, and average cases as the input size grows.

 ::: example